Comments to Ethical Skeptic (part 4) - sars2.net

 px=1-qx # probability of surviving

-lx=cumprod(c(1e5,px[-n])) # number of survivors in 100,000-person population
+lx=cumprod(c(1e5,px[-n])) # survivors in a 100,000-person population

-dx=lx*qx # number of deaths
+dx=lx*qx # deaths

 Lx=lx-dx/2 # person-years lived